frankrousseau/kyou/README.md

   drinked.
 * alcohol consumption tracker: every day stores the amount of glass  of alcohol you drinked.
-* make tracker more modular and easier to code.
+* make trackers more modular and easier to code.